wimgielis/PythonScript_NotepadPlusPlus/README.md

 - SearchTextInFolderKeepOrDeleteFiles:
 Search a string in text files of a folder.
 Delete the matching files (keep the others), or keep (and delete the others).

+- ConvertTextNumbersToNumbers (alt-n):
+The selection is a tabular format.
+Provide a field separator, column(s) to convert to numbers and locales.

 - RectangularEdits.py (alt-r):
 Insert text or a series of numbers (with a pattern) onto the rectangular selection